The accessibility lab will be closed for Fall Break (Monday, 10/11 and Tuesday, 10/12) and will return to normal operating hours on Wednesday, 10/13.

 Students with disabilities may visit our lab in Robert Bell (RB) 168 or call 765-285-6124 to find the appropriate technical accommodations and resources available for them.
 The Accessible Technology Lab staff will assist students in reaching their academic goals while enhancing their learning experiences at Ball State.

 The University also provides a full array of disability services available to all students, faculty, and staff.
 Please visit the Disability Services offices in the Student Center, Room 116, or the Disability Services website to find out more.

 A wide array of services and equipment is available if you have visual impairments.
 Those with residual vision have access to closed circuit television systems.
 Large-print materials can be produced with a photocopying machine or a word processor.
 Screen magnification software is available on computers, as well as 19- to 21-inch monitors.

 If you do not have usable vision, you can access Braille and tactile graphics production in our lab.
 Braille embossers may be used in conjunction with Braille translation software.
-There is a refreshable Braille display available in the primary Adaptive Computer Technology Lab.
+There is a refreshable Braille display available in the primary Accessible Technology Lab.

 Screen reading software is installed on computers to access on-screen information through the use of an array of voice synthesizers.
 Scanners with optical recognition software are available to access print information via speech.